facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 Building on the Event Loop and the ability to read layout synchronously, in the New Architecture we added proper support for `useLayoutEffect` in React Native.

-In the old archiectur, you needed to use the asyncronous `onLayout` event to read layout information of a view (which was also asynchronous).
+In the old architecture, you needed to use the asynchronous `onLayout` event to read layout information of a view (which was also asynchronous).
 As a result there would be at least one frame where the layout was incorrect until the layout was read and updated, causing issues like tooltip placed in the wrong position:

 ```tsx
 // ❌ async onLayout after commit